 Keep a keen eye out for bison, grizzlies and elk as you journey through Hayden Valley en route to the rusting walls of Yellowstone’s Grand Canyon.
 Drive along Dunraven Pass and past Montana’s Lamar Valley, home to herds of elk, bison and grizzlies.
 Admire the gentle cascade of water running down the multi-coloured mineral terraces of Mammoth Hot Springs as they descend into the valley.

 Head through the windswept prairies of the American Frontier and into the Black Hills of South Dakota, admiring the looming fortress of Devils Tower en route.
-Arriving in the infamous Gold Rush town of Deadwood, we join Kevin Costner's Original Deadwood Tour.
-Meet a Local Specialist to hear about the days of Wild Bill Hickok, Calamity Jane and Potato Creek Johnny.
-Journey to Rapid City, where you have the option of visiting Mount Rushmore this evening to see the evening illumination ceremony.
+Journey to Rapid City, where you have the seasonal option of visiting Mount Rushmore this evening to see the evening illumination ceremony.

-This morning, we pay tribute to Crazy Horse, peering at the immortalised face of the famed war chief of the Lakota people etched from the granite rock of the Black Hills.
-Make a Difference by learning how your visit contributes to its preservation.
+This morning, we pay tribute to Crazy Horse, peering at the immortalized face of the famed war chief of the Lakota people etched from the granite rock of the Black Hills.
 We continue to Mount Rushmore featuring the enormous carvings of George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln.
-Returning to Rapid City, we join our Travel Director and fellow travellers and Dive into Culture during a festive Farewell Dinner and Make a Difference with Stephen Yellowhawk.
-Working to preserve Native American heritage, he shares his tribe's history through dance and song.

-Bid farewell to your travelling companions and take a transfer to Rapid City Airport or extend your stay in Rapid City at The Rushmore Hotel.
+Bid farewell to your traveling companions, or extend your stay in Rapid City at The Rushmore Hotel.

 Optional Experiences are subject to change.
 Your Travel Director will supply you with a final list of Optional Experiences available on your trip.
 Optional Experiences cannot be booked online; they can be purchased during your trip through your Travel Director.

 Join a park ranger at Mount Rushmore’s outdoor amphitheater for this moving patriotic program and sculpture lighting ceremony.
-The program begins with a short inspirational talk, focusing on the presidents, patriotism and the nation’s history, and is followed by a 20 minute film, “Freedom: America’s Lasting Legacy.”
+The program begins with a short inspirational talk, focusing on the presidents, patriotism and the nation’s history, and is followed by a 20-minute film, “Freedom: America’s Lasting Legacy.”
 Watch in wonder as the evening culminates in the slow exposure of light to the monument until it is fully illuminated.
 Be sure to bundle up as the evenings can be cool.
-Approx. duration: 1 hour
+Operates seasonally, starting at 9pm.